pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ![](/images/hackathon-look-back/w_bg.png)

-and with that is the last of our winners!
-Congratulations to everyone who recieved a prize, we hope you really enjoy the small token of our apprecation ❤️
+And that is the last of our winners!
+Congratulations to everyone who received a prize — we hope you really enjoy the small token of our appreciation! ❤️

 ## Did someone say stickers? 🥳